 JSE faces mixed Asian markets on Friday

-In morning trade on Friday the Shanghai Composite was down 0.26% while Japan’s Nikkei had gained 0.46%.
+In morning trade the Shanghai Composite was down 0.21% while Hong Kong’s Hang Seng was up 0.5%.

-Tencent, which influences the JSE via Naspers, had fallen 1.5%.
+Tencent, which influences the direction of the JSE via Naspers, had added 0.99%.